How to Grow Outdoor Bonsai Trees in Your Garden

 Most of the “interesting” trees are outdoor.
 Pine, Juniper and Maple are all outdoors.
 Most of the flowering trees including Azalea, Crab Apple, Cotoneaster, Mulberry, Wisteria and Pomegranate* are all grown outdoors.
 All of the native British trees are outdoor.

 So the way to grow these trees is to make space in your garden for bonsai trees.
 The good news is that it is easy to create the right environment in gardens large and small.
-Let’s have a think about how to go about how to grow outdoor bonsai trees in your garden.
+Let’s have a think about how to grow outdoor bonsai trees in your garden.

 Bonsai Are Not As Fragile As You Might Think